Resources

 Yager, Z., & McLean, S. (2020).
 Muscle building supplement use in Australian adolescent boys: relationships with body image, weight lifting, and sports engagement.
 BMC Pediatrics, 20(1), 1-9.

-Weight stigma and health
+Weight Stigma and Health

 The past 20 years of health promotion messaging has exacerbated body image concerns, weight stigma and eating disorders (Bristow et al., 2020; Rathbone et al., 2021).
 Increasing evidence suggests that body shame, weight bias, discrimination and stigma have a significant negative impact on physical and psychological health (Emmer et al., 2020; Wu &Berry, 2018; Zhu et al., 2022).
 Eating disorders affect an estimated 22% of adolescents, 13% of boys and 33% of girls (Mitchison et al., 2020), and have significant economic implications and the highest mortality rate of any mental illness (Santomauro et al., 2021).